jfmcarreira/Qt-CMake-FFmpeg-HelloWorld/README.md

 Qt-CMake-HelloWorld
 ===================

-A Simple Qt5 Program Built with CMake 3.8.2
+A Simple Qt5 Program Built with CMake 3.8.2 that uses FFmpeg as dependency

 ## Building